quantify-os/quantify-scheduler/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A device element is a QCoDeS instrument which provides an abstract representation of a quantum device, and can be used to to generate a device
 configuration file.
-For example, the :class:`~quantify.scheduler.device_elements.transmon_element.TransmonElement` is a device element which
+For example, the :class:`~quantify_scheduler.device_elements.transmon_element.TransmonElement` is a device element which
 represents a single transmon qubit, and contains parameters necessary to implement single-transmon experiments.
 Using the
-:func:`~quantify.scheduler.device_elements.transmon_element.TransmonElement.generate_device_config()` method, we are able to generate a
+:func:`~quantify_scheduler.device_elements.transmon_element.TransmonElement.generate_device_config()` method, we are able to generate a
 valid device configuration file for a single transmon.
 In addition to being used to generate device configurations, a device element is also
 useful for storing parameters during experiments, and can be supplied as an argument to a measurement function, for example, as a convenient
 way of specifying all the relevant parameter settings for the experiment.